pyuraii/xopa/doc/xopa.eng.md

 # xopa &sect; a C style guide for humans

 xopa is a C style guide that produces readable, organized code that looks good in any terminal.
-(Think of it as the GNU "coding guidelines", but good.)
+(Think of it as the [GNU "Coding Guidelines"](https://www.gnu.org/prep/standards/), but good.)

 Table of contents: [Organization](#organization)